leonard-de-vinci/Distributed_SAT_Approach_FIM/Distributed SAT User Guide.md

 It should look like something like this :
 WORKDIR /Users/Flexiboy/Desktop/Projects/Distributed_SAT_Approach_FIM/
 And you need to replace it with the path where you cloned the repository.

+Additionnaly if you want to compile the image of the slave and the master separately (like described further down) you need to replace the mongo adress by localhost.
+From ```MONGOADDR=mongodb``` to ```MONGOADDR=localhost```.
+Or you can leave it and uncomment in the docker-compose.yml file the part for the images of the slave and the master.

 If everything went correctly you should be done with the installation part.